wfusion/gofusion/README.md

     - Supports near and remote caching.
     - Multi-instance support for all components.
 - Comparison
-    - Compared to microservice frameworks like go-zero, go-micro, kratos, jupiter, kitex, dubbo-go, tarsgo, this framework is not a microservices framework, but is designed for dependency integration and combination, and can be used in conjunction with other frameworks.
+    - Compared to microservice frameworks like go-zero, go-micro, kratos, jupiter, kitex, dubbo-go, tarsgo, Gofusion is not a microservices framework, but is designed for dependency integration and combination, and can be used in conjunction with other frameworks.

 # Quick Start

 > Gofusion quick start

-- Copy `test/config/configs/app.yml` to the `configs` directory in your business repository, or specify another location at startup with the `-configPath` parameter.
+- Copy [test/config/configs/app.yml](https://github.com/wfusion/gofusion/blob/master/test/config/configs/app.yml) to the `configs` directory in your business repository, or specify another location at startup with the `-configPath` parameter.
 - Initialize gofusion with the following code: